-2-factor authentication is the process where an additional piece of information is requested along with your username and password, and it is required in order to sign into your account.
+2-factor authentication is the process in which an additional piece of information is requested and required, along with your username and password, to sign in to your account.

-In this article we review how to enable 2-factor authentication with Google Authenticator, but eFront supports two more methods of 2-factor authentication, email, and SMS-based.
+In this article, we review how to enable 2-factor authentication with Google Authenticator.
+However, eFront supports two more methods of 2-factor authentication: email and SMS-based authentication.
 These are not mutually exclusive.
-They can run side by side and, if all three services are activated by the administrator, the end user will be able to select their preferred one.
+They can run side, by side and if all three services are activated by the administrator, the end user will be able to select their preferred one.

 - Sign in to your portal as an administrator.

 - Go to System settings (1) > Security (2) > 2-factor authentication (3).

 - Set Using a QR code service to Google Authenticator (4).

 - Click Save (5) to confirm your changes.